Kymoraa/nba-api/README.md

 ## Getting Started

-This project is based on a tutorial by Mitch Koko
+This project is based on a tutorial by Mitch Koko<br>
+Link to the tutorial: